Design and optimisation of linear variable differential transformers and voice coil actuators using finite element analysis: a methodical approach to enhance sensor response and actuation force: Introduction

-The method of varying individual design parameters to evaluate the effects on response, actuation, and transfer characteristics has already been studied \cite{shar-model, sinshar-model, sharfadi, Mociran_Gliga_2023} before.
-However, the methodology proposed in this paper offers a distinct contribution by presenting a unified pipeline developed to simulate the performance of both LVDT and VC functionalities in a single framework.
-We introduce a structured approach to optimise the design of LVDTs and VCs using finite element simulations.
-This study provides a new procedure, starting from the design of the secondary coil and systematically moving towards the primary coil, to obtain the best configuration within the existing mechanical limits.
+The method of varying individual design parameters to evaluate the effects on response, actuation, and~transfer characteristics has already been studied \cite{shar-model, sinshar-model, sharfadi, Mociran_Gliga_2023} before.
+However, the~methodology proposed in this paper offers a distinct contribution by introducing a structured optimisation method within a unified pipeline developed to simulate the performance of both LVDT and VC functionalities in a single framework, unlike the existing parametric studies that investigate individual design variables in isolation.
+We introduce a sequential approach to simultaneously optimise the design of LVDTs and VCs using finite element simulations.
+The~novelty of this work does not lie in the use of finite element simulations, but~in the systematic constraint-driven design process.
+This study provides a new procedure, starting from the design of the secondary coil and systematically moving towards the primary coil, to~obtain the best configuration within the existing mechanical~limits.

-To demonstrate this methodical approach a reference geometry was adopted from an existing LVDT+VC design used in ETpathfinder~\cite{ETpathfinderTDR, Utina:2022qqb}, whose dimensional values served as the basis for the simulations.
-ETpathfinder is an R\&D infrastructure for testing new GW detector technologies in a low-noise full interferometer environment, specifically for the Einstein Telescope (ET)~\cite{Punturo:2010zz}, a future third-generation European GW detector.
-Due to the stringent sensing, actuation, and noise requirements ETpathfinder is the ideal test facility to illustrate how our methodology can improve the performance of LVDT+VC combinations.
-In particular, using the new approach presented in this paper, we optimise the design of a specific LVDT+VC assembly that will be used in an inverted pendulum stage of the seismic isolation system.
-With a dedicated experimental setup a prototype is then fully characterised and validated with the simulation results.
+To demonstrate this methodical approach, a reference geometry was adopted from an existing LVDT+VC design used in ETpathfinder~\cite{ETpathfinderTDR, Utina:2022qqb}, whose dimensional values served as the basis for the simulations.
+ETpathfinder is an R\&D infrastructure for testing new GW detector technologies in a low-noise full interferometer environment, specifically for the Einstein Telescope (ET)~\cite{Punturo:2010zz}, a~future third-generation European GW detector.
+Due to the stringent sensing, actuation, and~noise requirements, ETpathfinder is the ideal test facility to illustrate how our methodology can improve the performance of LVDT+VC combinations.
+In~particular, using the new approach presented in this paper, we optimise the design of a specific LVDT+VC assembly that will be used in an inverted pendulum stage of the seismic isolation system.
+With~a dedicated experimental setup, a prototype is then fully characterised and validated with the simulation~results.